TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Active.md

 <br />

-As we can see, there is an interesting and less commonly share named `Replication`.
+As we can see, there is an interesting and less commonly seen share named `Replication`.

 We have read permissions on it, so we can log in with `smbclient`: